 Both the Casper and the Emma are fabulous mattresses.
 We're happy to confirm that we found both to be fantastically comfortable and very supportive – better than most other memory foam mattresses-in-a-box we've encountered.
 If you want something softer, the Emma is the more comfortable of the two, but if you like a slightly firmer feel, the Casper is probably a better pick.

 Here, we researched the opinion of thousands of customers to help build a stronger sense of what both mattresses are like to sleep on.

 Like the Emma Original, the majority of user feedback for The Casper is very positive, with people enjoying how comfortable and supportive it is, and the reduced motion transfer.
-Any limited negative feedback is, again, largely related to delivery issues, although a few users have commented that The Casper was a little firm for them.
+Any limited negative feedback is, again, largely related to customer service issues, although a few users have commented that the Casper Original was a little firm for them.

-On the strength of user reviews, the Emma Original mattress just edges it over The Casper.
-Both mattresses were in the same high-performing ballpark, but the Emma Original’s significantly larger review pool also stands in the mattress’s favour.
+On the strength of user reviews, the Emma Original mattress just edges it over the Casper.
+Both mattresses were in the same high-performing ballpark, but the Emma Original’s significantly larger review pool also stands in the mattress' favour.

 Emma vs Casper: the small print